noahjahn/docker-workshop/docs/compose.md

 ## Multiple services

-Docker compose also allows us to define more than one services, which is especially useful for an app that has external dependencies like a database.
+Docker compose also allows us to define more than one services, which is especially useful for an app that has external dependencies, like a database.

 TODO: more in-depth about this with some examples